flo-bit/svelte-cloudflare-statusphere/README.md

 try it here: http://flo-bit.dev/svelte-atproto-client-oauth/

 this is a scaffold for how to get client side oauth working with sveltekit and atproto using the [`atcute`](https://github.com/mary-ext/atcute) libraries.

-useful when you want people to login to your static sveltekit site.
+useful when you want people to login with atproto to your static sveltekit site.

 ## how to install